wsydney76/craft-contentoverview/README.md

 ```

 defaultPage: the page that is initially selected.
 Usually the first one.

 pages: an array of page configs in the form
 of [CP Sections Subnav](https://craftcms.com/docs/4.x/extend/cp-section.html#subnavs):

 `'<pagename>' => ['label' => '<pageheading>', 'url' => 'contentoverview/<pagename>'],`

-An additional param `group` can be added if this page should only be available for admins/members of this group.
+group: this page should only be available for admins/members of this group/one of these groups.
+Can be a string (one group) or an array of group handles.

+blocks: array of templates that will be rendered inside a Control Panel twig block area.
+See Templates chapter below.

 By default, multiple pages are display as subNav: